joewalker/domtemplate/README.md

 * So far DomTemplate has had good exercise on modern browsers, but not much exposure to older browsers, particularly IE6.
 This will probably change if people find it useful.
+* We're doing something technically nasty in using custom attribute names which could have future meaning to a browser.
+We could consider an alternate implementation that uses HTML5 data-attributes.
 * The API is currently object based (i.e. new Template().processNode()) rather than static (i.e. Template.processNode()).
 This is mostly for historical reasons.
 It might make sense to change it if DomTemplate gets significant interest.
-* We're doing something technically nasty in using custom attribute names which could have future meaning to a browser.
-We could consider an alternate implementation that uses HTML5 data-attributes.
+Opinions welcome.
+* We should probably add a helper method to clone the template node and run the template process on the clone, so far there have been various different ways to do this, so I need to work out a consensus.

 Using The DomTemplate Engine